Founder & History

 When doctors suggested swimming or horseback riding to Jean Baum after telling her that her then 9-month old daughter might not walk, Jean decided to investigate therapeutic riding.
 Her friend Marge Allen invited her to a lecture by Lida McGowan who founded the Cheff Center for therapeutic riding in Michigan.
 After hearing Lida speak, Jean was convinced that Kansas City needed a therapeutic riding program.
 However, no one in Jean’s circle of equine friends was willing to take on the project.
 They were unnerved by the prospect of having children with disabilities on their property, much less riding horses.

-In 1981, Heartland purchased 27 acres at 133rd and Antioch, where the program grew under the leadership of Jean—and later Patti Kortkamp—who was asked by Jean to run things when Jean moved from Kansas to Virginia.
+In 1981, HTR purchased 27 acres at 133rd and Antioch, where the program grew under the leadership of Jean—and later Patti Kortkamp—who was asked by Jean to run things when Jean moved from Kansas to Virginia.
 Sandy Rose and Joni Roeseler, who are current members of Heartland’s Board of Directors, were both involved in the early years as volunteer coordinators.